andresangelini/andresangelini.github.io/_posts/2018-11-16-Error-handling-in-Sass.md

 - **global**: `inherit`, `initial` or `unset`.
 - **calc()**: although there is no mention of what `calc()` is considered to be, we need to take it into account as a special case.

-The best way to approach this is to create a test for each one of these possibilities so that we can later use logical operators in a function for testing whether a value is a valid position.
+The best way to approach this is to create a function whose only purpose is to return a **boolean** for each one of these possibilities so that we can later use them in conjunction with logical operators to validate the values for positioning the tiling.
+However, some of the test are so simply that you might be tempted to think they are not worth it.
+Why should we bother, right?
+Well, because we should always strive to maintain our code as clean and as readible possible, and reading a set of simple `true` or `false` questions is definitely easy enough.
+You will see this in action soon but, for now, let's create the first one.

 The **keyword** value can be tested with Sass [`index()`].
 This function returns the position of a value within a list or `null` if it doesn't find it.
 For this reason, we will wrap it up with another function wich will actually return `true` or `false`.